nachocaru/xaprb.com/content/blog/2010-04-20-breaking-news-show-innodb-status-ported-to-xml.md

 ... text omitted, but you get the idea ...
 ]]>
 </status></pre>`
-PS: Yes, this is a late April Fool&#8217;s joke.
+PS: Yes, this is a late April Fool's joke.